techstream360/Webpage-Design-Tests/README.md

-Using LLMs to generate html, css, javascpript and python for webpages to practice webhosting on AWS
+Using LLMs to generate html, css, javascript and python for webpages to practice webhosting on AWS